syncfusion-content/wpf-docs/wpf/GridControl/Testability-Frameworks.md

 5. Build the application to make it ready for testing.
-> Note: The GridControlTestApplication works only with a single Grid instance in the window.
+N> The GridControlTestApplication works only with a single Grid instance in the window.
 For multiple instances the IGridInteropService interface has to be implemented.

 Creating Unit Tests with VS2010